AmirMechouk/sync-branches/README.md

 # sync-branches

 GitHub Action to sync one branch when another is updated.
+This is a fork of [https://github.com/TreTuna/sync-branches](sync-branches) as that project is unmaintained.

 ## Inputs